takavfx/FolderIntegrator/README.md

 1. Drag & Drop folders to the window.
 2. Push "Run" button.

+- To open context menu, right click on the list.
+- To clear list, use "Clear" menu on context menu.

 # Usage

 With terminal command, adding folders as arguments creates single folder and integrate all files from folders into the single folder.